Theatre applicants must specify a concentration in Acting, Directing, Dramaturgy, Playwriting, Stage Management, or Theatre Management & Producing.

 - Two contrasting monologues, one classical and one contemporary

-Directing: Videos can be uploaded online through SlideRoom or a DVD (Region 1) containing 15-20 minutes of a representation of your work as a director.
+Directing: 15-20 minute video of a representation of your work as a director.
 We strongly recommend that applicants submit videos online.
 Auditions are held by invitation only.

 Playwriting: A full-length play or two one-act plays.